mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 When the endpoints have opened several TCP connections, they can send frames over the connections.
 TCPLS can send all the stream frames belonging to a given stream over one or more underlying TCP connections.
-The latter enables bandwidth agreggation by using TCP connections established over different network paths.
+The latter enables bandwidth aggregation by using TCP connections established over different network paths.